monadosquito/runner/README.md

 - If the same key is bound to two actions, then it is bound only to a former one.
+- When the game is quited, current key bindings are saved.
+- when the game is entered the saved key bindings are loaded.

 # Create Tracks